terryblue99/terryblue99.github.io/_posts/2017-11-15-rails_project.markdown

        belongs_to :watch
        belongs_to :complication

-       # When trying to save a record in the join table -
+       (When trying to save a record in the join table
-       # it fails with "TypeError - nil is not a symbol nor a string"
+        it fails with "TypeError - nil is not a symbol nor a string"
-       # because there is no "primary key".
+        because there is no "primary key".
-       # The problem is solved by adding the following line to the model
+        The problem is solved by adding the following line to the model)

        self.primary_key = 'watch_id'

 5. Create views

     - users (Devise) => Action # 2
     - watches
+    - complications

 6. Create controllers

     - users (Devise) => Action # 2
     - watches
+    - complications

 7. Code basic processing